Website Privacy Policy

 • Your browser type, plugins, and version.

-• Pages you viewed on our website and time spent on each page.
+• Pages you viewed and documents downloaded on our website and time spent on each page.

 • URL of the page that directed you to our website, and in some instances, the search term(s) you used to find us.